 Profit: Corporation Tax

 Corporation tax is paid nine months after the end of the accounting period, or, for companies with profits of more than £1.5 million, in four equal instalments, due in the seventh and tenth months of the current accounting period and the first and fourth months after the end of the accounting period.
-The government will introduce new payment dates for accounting periods starting on or after 1 April 2017 for companies with annual taxable profits of £20 million or more , which will require such companies to make payments in the third, sixth, ninth and twelfth months of their accounting period.
+The government intends to introduce new payment dates for accounting periods starting on or after 1 April 2019 for companies with annual taxable profits of £20 million or more , which will require such companies to make payments in the third, sixth, ninth and twelfth months of their accounting period.
 Where a company is a member of a group, the threshold will be divided by the number of companies in the group.

 For tax purposes, trading profits are calculated by deducting certain reliefs/allowances together with any expenses incurred wholly and exclusively for the purposes of the trade from the sum of all trading receipts.
 Trading profits are taxed on an accruals basis and generally in accordance with the accounting treatment.
 Capital gains are generally taxed on realisation.